The Saltaire Village Website, World Heritage Site

 1876 – 25 September 1902

 John, one of nine children, was born 1876 in Shipley.
-In 1881 the family were living at 2 Albert Terrace in Saltaire with Michael working as a grease extractor in the woollen trade.
-By 1891 they had moved to 32 George Street in Saltaire with John working as a seal finisher.
-By 1901 they were living at 45 George Street in Saltaire.
+In 1881 the family were living at 2 Albert Terrace in Saltaire with Michael working as a grease extractor at Saltaire Mills.
+By 1891 they had moved to 32 George Street in Saltaire with John working as a seal finisher at Saltaire Mills.
+By 1901 they were living at 45 George Street.

 John died of malarial fever 22 September 1902 in Port Blair, the capital of the Andaman Islands (an Indian territory in the Bay of Bengal).
 His death was indirectly due to the conditions he had to endure fighting in the Second Boer War (11 October 1899 to 31 May 1902).

-John had a younger brother, Herbert, who also lost his life in South Africa, and another brother, Gordon, who survived World War One.
+John had a younger brother, Herbert, who also lost his life in South Africa, and two other brothers, Harold and Gordon, who survived World War One.

 Our friends